Quick Start Guide

 Congratulations!You made it through the Quick Start!

-Now you've got some API calls under your belt, you're ready to move on and learn more about building new energy applications.
-We suggest you now review our Tutorials, and pick the one that best matches your use case.
-Our Tutorials are step-by-step guides that tell you the common approach to a given problem.
+Now that you've got some API calls under your belt, you're ready to move on and learn more about building energy applications.
+We suggest you now review our Tutorials and pick the one that best matches your use case.

-- Dive right into our API Reference section and review all the APIs we have to offer.
+Dive right into our comprehensive API Reference section and review all the APIs we have to offer.

-- Get familiar with handling common error responses by using our Echo APIs method.
+Get familiar with handling common error responses by using our Echo API methods for testing.

-- Download Postman which is a handy REST client that you can use to quickly test out the request parameters and response formats for all of our endpoints.
+Download Postman, a handy REST client that you can use to quickly test out request parameters and response formats.

-- Need help?
-Send us an email at [email protected].
+Need help?
+Send us an email at [email protected] for assistance with your integration.